hasic-haris/one_step_retrosynth_ai/README.md

 The process consists out of 5 steps and the final dataset is saved in the folder specified in the configuration.

 #### 2. Model Training
-The specified model can be trained by running the following command:
+The specified model can be trained and assessed by running the following command:

 ```shell script
 python -m scripts.train_model config.json